 Scouting is a captivating hobby – also for adults.
-You don’t need to have previous experience to start to develop new skills and have great counterbalance for work.
-Scouting is a fun hobby in which you will get to know new people, experience and learn new things while supporting children and adolescents and bringing joy to their life.
+You don’t need to have previous experience in order to join.
+You can start to develop new skills also as an adult.
+Guiding and Scouting for adults is a combination of a fun hobby and meaningful volunteering.
+You will get to know new people, experience and learn new things while supporting children and adolescents and bringing joy to their life.

-Scouting is a flexible hobby you can modify to suit you.
-You can personally decide how much time you want to use for Scouting and in what activities to participate.
-Scouting offers innumerable tasks – and you can invent new ones!
+Guiding and Scouting is a flexible free time activity that you can modify to suit yourself.
+You can personally decide how much time you want to dedicate to volunteering.
+Guiding and Scouting offers a wide variety of activities for you to participate in.
+Guiding and Scouting offer innumerable tasks – and you can invent new ones!

-Scouting takes place in local groups, and you can find one in almost any municipality in Finland.
+Guiding and Scouting takes place in local groups, and you can find one in almost any municipality in Finland.
 Adults run the everyday operations of local groups and organise various events and activities.
 They also participate in courses and training sessions as well as local and national events.
-In many local groups, adult Scouts also organise programme for themselves and gather, for example, monthly.
+In many local groups, adult Guides and Scouts can also organise activities for themselves and gather, for example, monthly.

-In local groups, adults can participate in weekly activities as small group leaders, assist in excursion arrangements or renovate a Scout cabin – there are plenty of tasks available.
+In local groups, adults can participate in weekly activities as leaders for small group, assist in excursion arrangements or renovate a Scout cabin – there are plenty of tasks available.
 Adults are also needed in projects and as helping hands.
 Whether you are familiar with organisational finance, be able to cook for a large group or have DIY expertise, you can share your skills with others.
-Alternatively, if you want to learn something completely new, that is also possible in Scouting!
+Alternatively, if you want to learn something completely new, that is also possible in Guiding and Scouting!

 I started Scouting in adulthood and led a group of Cub Scouts in Lauttasaari.
 I got a great and fascinating hobby and I have met many new people.
 I never stop admiring the amazing team spirit of Scouts.
 This has been an experience that combines my interest in nature and teamwork, and I have learned new skills.
 The good atmosphere is engaging.
 At least for me, this is the best form of voluntary work! -Riitta-